- contribute

 LAN DNS queries are forbidden to protect against some attacks.

-Local services whitelist
+Local services allowlist

-The Tails firewall uses a whitelist which only grants access to each local service to the users that actually need it.
+The Tails firewall uses a allowlist which only grants access to each local service to the users that actually need it.
 This blocks potential leaks due to misconfigurations or bugs, and deanonymization attacks by compromised processes.
-For specifics, see the firewall configuration where this is well commented: config/chroot local-includes/etc/ferm/ferm.conf

 Automapped addresses

-a firewall rule transparently redirects to the Tor transparent proxy
+AutomapHostsOnResolve is enabled in Tor configuration, and a firewall rule transparently redirects to the Tor transparent proxy port the connections targeted at the 127.192.0.0/10 virtual mapped address space.

-port, so in practice only this user can use this hostname-to-address
+Only the amnesia user is granted access to the Tor transparent proxy port, so in practice only this user can use this hostname-to-address mapping facility.

 IPv6